- Downtown Chicago

 - Office Phone

 Dr. Abdul-Adil is a part-time Professor of Clinical Psychology who specializes in evidence-based, culturally-sensitive, and best practices programs for the prevention and intervention of child trauma, community violence, and conduct problems with low-income urban youth and families.
-Dr. Abdul-Adil's current courses include child development and family systems therapy.
+Dr. Abdul-Adil's current courses include child development and research clerkship.

-Dr. Abdul-Adil is also a full-time Associate Professor of Clinical Psychology in Psychiatry at the University of Illinois at Chicago (UIC).
-He is the Co-Director of the Urban Youth Trauma Center at UIC which is part of the National Child Traumatic Stress Network (NCTSN).
-Dr. Abdul-Adil's work investigates best practices for integrated approaches to co-occurring trauma and disruptive behavior disorders.
+Dr. Abdul-Adil is also a full-time Associate Professor of Clinical Psychology in Psychiatry at the University of Illinois at Chicago.
+He is the Co-Director of the Urban Youth Trauma Center at UIC which is part of the National Child Traumatic Stress Network.
+Dr. Abdul-Adil's work investigates best practices for integrated approaches to co-occurring trauma and disruptive behavior disorders for youth exposed to community violence.

 - Education History